goforj/httpx/README.md

 ### <a id="header"></a>Header

-Header sets a header on a request.
+Header sets a header on a request or client.

 ```go
 c := httpx.New()